 You thought everything was handled.
-Mom signed her trust years ago.
+Mom signed her Invalid Trust California years ago.
 Then she passes, and suddenly a judge is involved, the house is stuck, and your family is standing in a probate court line.
 How?

 In California, a 2023 State Bar review found that more than 40% of do-it-yourself trusts were unfunded or only partly funded.
 That one mistake can drag a family through 12 to 18 months of probate.
 The good news: most reasons a trust fails are simple, and most are fixable.
 Here is what actually makes a trust invalid in California, in plain English.